Toyota Pre-Collision System Malfunction Warning Meaning & Causes

 Faulty brake switch

-- The PCS system uses a signal from the brake sensor to see if the driver is pressing the brake pedal.
-With time, internal wear may cause this sensor to malfunction.
-Without the signal about the brakes being pressed or not, the system will malfunction.
-The brake switch sensor is an inexpensive part, and it is also easy to replace.
+- The PCS system uses a signal from the brake sensor to determine whether the driver is pressing the brake pedal.
+Over time, internal wear may cause this sensor to malfunction.
+The system will malfunction without a signal about whether the brakes are pressed.
+The brake switch sensor is an inexpensive part that is also easy to replace.

 Aftermarket brake controllers

-- Some owners equip their Toyota with an aftermarket brake controller, which is used to activate the brakes on the trailer.
+- Some owners equip their Toyota with an aftermarket brake controller, activating the trailer brakes.
 As it taps into the vehicle’s electrical wiring, this electronic device may interfere with the operation of the Pre-collision system.
 The solution to the problem is the addition of an extra relay, which triggers the controller only when braking.

 Radar sensor recall

-- Some 18-19 Tacoma and Tundra trucks have been affected by a recall issued by Toyota Motor Corporation in March 2019.
-The problem here was caused by moisture getting inside incorrectly installed radar sensors.
-As a part of the remedy program, a Toyota dealership would have the vehicle inspected and, if needed, replace the laser sensor.
+- A March 2019 recall issued by Toyota Motor Corporation affected some 18-19 Tacoma and Tundra trucks.
+The problem was caused by moisture getting inside incorrectly installed radar sensors.
+As part of the remedy program, a Toyota dealership would inspect the vehicle and, if needed, replace the laser sensor.

 Damaged wiring and blow fuses

 - Some Toyota models will likely suffer from damaged wiring connecting the radar to the car’s harness.
 Apart from being mechanically damaged, this issue can also be caused by rodents.
-This interferes with its signal and may even interrupt it whatsoever.
+Rodents interfere with the radar’s signal and may even interrupt it.
 Damaged wiring and consequent electrical shorts can also cause blown fuses.

 How to deactivate the Toyota Pre-Collision System?

-There are situations where the Pre-Collision System will not work as it should, which is when you want to turn its warning lights off.
+There are situations where the Pre-Collision System will not work as it should, such as when you want to turn its warning lights off.
 One of the most common scenarios happens when driving for a long time through a blizzard.

 To turn off the Pre-Collision System, you will need to do the following:

-- Using the LEFT or RIGHT button, scroll through menus and find the Pre-Collision System feature
+- Scroll through menus using the LEFT or RIGHT button and find the Pre-Collision System feature.

 - Inside the settings menu, press the OK button once more to deactivate the Pre-Collision System.

-If there is a problem with the vehicle, you will not be able to turn on and off the pre-collision system.
-Instead, use the YOUCANIC scanner to run a full system scan and find out what is wrong.
+If there is a problem with the vehicle, you cannot turn the pre-collision system on and off.
+Instead, use the YOUCANIC scanner to run a full system scan and determine what is wrong.
 Toyota pre-collision system warning typically comes on along with many other systems that are disabled at the same time:

 - PCS (Pre-Collision system)